department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v1/description.md

 ### Attachment & file size limits
 There is not a limit on the number of documents that can be submitted at once, but file sizes can impact the number of documents accepted.

-The file size limit for each document is 100 MB.
-The entire package, which is all documents combined into one file, is limited to 5 GB.
+* The file size limit for each document is 100 MB.
+* The entire package, which is all PDFs combined into one payload, is limited to 5 GB.

-The maximum page size for each document is 21 in x 21 in.
+* The maximum page size for each image (i.e. within a PDF) is 21 in x 21 in.
+Open source tools can be used to check the size of an image.

 ### Date of receipt
 The date and time documents are submitted to the Benefits Intake API is used as the official VA date of receipt.
 However, note that until a document status of `received`, `processing`, `success`, or `vbms` is returned, a client cannot consider the document received by VA.